 There’s no getting around it: That first postpartum poop must happen—and it can be a real pain in the butt.
 No matter what type of delivery you had, you might try anything to ensure a smooth experience, but a C-section may mean it could take even longer for your bowels to get back in action.

 C-sections are the most frequent procedure requiring overnight hospital stays in the United States, according to the U.S. Department of Health & Human Services.
 A hospital stay is necessary, because abdominal surgery can cause your intestines to temporarily shut down their normal muscle contractions.
 These effects can last a few days, while causing considerable discomfort, bloating, vomiting, constipation, cramps and loss of appetite for a mama who just wants to go home after birth.

-But adding a pack of gum to your hospital bag can help.
 Several large metastudies involving thousands of women have found that mamas who chew gum after having a C-section are able to pass gas and poop sooner than those who did not chew gum.